 Medroxyprogesterone is also prescribed (although at higher doses than in the conditions mentioned above) to help treat some cancers, particularly endometrial cancer.

 Medroxyprogesterone is also available as an injection to prevent pregnancy, and as tablets (in combination with an oestrogen) for hormone replacement therapy (HRT) during the menopause.
 There are other medicine leaflets available which will give you more information about medroxyprogesterone when it is used for these reasons.
-See separate leaflets called Medroxyprogesterone injection for contraception and Oestrogen and progestogen for HRT.
+See the separate leaflets called Medroxyprogesterone injection for contraception and Oestrogen and progestogen for HRT.

 Before taking medroxyprogesterone